 About Shannon Kilpatrick

 Shannon practices at Stritmatter Kessler Koehler Moore in Seattle.
-She handles civil appeals and consults on appeals (both within and without the firm), and also does legal research and writing projects for the firm.
-She is licensed to practice law in the state of Washington and has 12+ years’ experience at all levels of the state court system.
+She handles civil appeals and consults on appeals (both within and without the firm), and also handles complex motions and legal analysis.
+She has been licensed to practice law in the state of Washington since 2009.
 She served as a former judicial law clerk to Justice Debra Stephens of the Washington Supreme Court.

-Shannon handles appeals for most civil procedural and substantive issues, including in areas involving government liability, premises liability, contract disputes, insurance bad faith, workers compensation, evidentiary issues, medical malpractice, consumer protection issues, and others.
+Shannon handles civil appeals involving most procedural and tort-related substantive issues, including in areas involving negligence, government liability, premises liability, insurance bad faith, medical malpractice, workers compensation, consumer protection, and others.
 Since 2018, she has also served as an Arbitrator for the superior courts of King, Snohomish, and Kitsap counties.

 Shannon has significant experience volunteering with legal organizations.
 She serves on the Board of Governors for the Washington State Association for Justice (WSAJ).
-She was recently appointed to the Washington State Supreme Court Gender & Justice Commission.
+She is in her first term as a Commissioner appointed to the Washington State Supreme Court Gender & Justice Commission.
 She served as chair of the Washington State Bar Association (WSBA) Court Rules & Procedures Committee from 2015-2018 and a member of that Committee from 2011-2015.
 From 2017-18 she served on the WSBA Civil Litigation Rules Drafting Task Force.
 From 2011-2012, she served on the WSBA Admission to Practice Rules Task Force.

 In her free time, Shannon loves the outdoors and traveling, and enjoys rooting for Seattle sports teams—some years more than others.
 She and her husband are Mariners’ season ticket holders and long-suffering fans.
-They live in Duvall, WA with their cat Hannah.
+You’ll find Shannon most Saturdays volunteering in the cat room at Homeward Pet Adoption Center in Woodinville.
+Shannon and her husband live in Duvall, WA with their cat Hannah.
 You’ll find Hannah’s bio below.

 For questions about an appeal, please contact Shannon Kilpatrick.
-Follow Shannon on Twitter or Instagram
+Follow Shannon on LinkedIn or Instagram.

 About Hannah